roman-milk/roman-milk.github.io/that-old-house-1.md

  As rarely as she spoke to me, and the effort I knew it cost her, the two consecutive phrases had me hesitating.
 Still, The House was my responsibility and I needed to check it out.
 Stepping into the wide open space, there was nothing out of place.
 The windows were boarded up, the fireplaces temporarily bricked off.
 The two light bulbs illuminating the space did a poor job of fighting off the shadows.
 The access to the attic was still closed.
 Nothing there to see.

  I turned to see Andrew peeking up through the opening.
 I stepped his way, and my bowels turned to water when I felt a firm push in my back.
 I would have blamed it on Mary, I recognized the type of touch, but Mary had made it clear in the last few weeks she wouldn't go past the last couple of stairs.
 No way she was up there with me.
-Report_Story #12
+2